FunGeST/CoV/README.md

 The tested versions are indicated in brackets

+Run the `install.R` script to install the required packages in the specific versions for `ggtree` and `treeio`.

 Note: You only need to install those packages once (or not at all, if all these packages are already on your system).